[Day in the Life of a Coach] Interview with ICA Coach, Tracey Tischler

 Tracey: Hi Merci, thanks for having me, I’m excited!

 Merci: Paralegal.
-We shelf that, official make-up artist and now a talent agent.
+We shared that, official make-up artist and now a talent agent.
 She’s written a couple of books.
 And this is my favorite.
 She joined the roller derby at age 45!
 I’m totally in awe.
 And of course, Tracey’s website is called “Kickstart a Kick-Ass Life”.
 I have a feeling Tracey has been kicking some butt her whole life but for now Tracey, tell us how did you come to coaching?

 Tracey: Funny when you introduce me like that.
 I don’t think of myself like that.
 So it’s kind of interesting to revisit those things and hear it like that.
 So thank you!

-And coming to coaching … as you were saying that I was thinking back to the path to coaching… I actually grew up with panic attacks.
+And coming to coaching … as you were saying that, I was thinking back to the path to coaching… I actually grew up with panic attacks.
 I didn’t know what they were at that time.
 Now you can google that, and actually my sister passed away, when I was 28 and I became agoraphobic for a while.
 So for what I do now, it’s funny that, through that I learned that life is so short.
 Now that’s a kick start to a kick-ass life and that even through the fear you have to push through it, and I think that coaching is the great vehicle to help people get there.

 Tracey: And I don’t think people if they see me now with what I am doing like the roller derby and stuff like that, could ever even imagine that I had those kinds of problems.